Differentially Private Methods for Compositional Data: Discussion

 \typeout{}

 \makeatletter \makeatother This document contains supplemental materials to accompany the main manuscript.
-In Section \ref{proof:theo1}, we provide the proof of Theorem \ref{theo1}, which states that Algorithm \ref{alg:DPsummaries} satisfies $(\epsilon_1+\epsilon_2)$-DP.
-In Section \ref{postpred}, we include a figure with the posterior predictive distributions estimated with the DP Bayesian methods for the ATUS application in Section \ref{sec:illustration}.
+The contents are: \begin{itemize} \item In Section~\ref{sec:supp_cens}, we study the effects of censoring the sufficient statistic in our inferences. \item In Section~\ref{sec:opta}, there is the proof of Theorem 1 in the main text, which establishes the convergence for the DP algorithm to select the censoring threshold $a$. \item In Section \ref{proof:theo1}, we provide the proof of Theorem 2 in the main text, which states the algorithm for releasing the DP statistic satisfies $(\epsilon_1+\epsilon_2)$-DP. \item In Section~\ref{sec:boot}, we provide further justification for the bootstrapping scheme. \item In Section \ref{sec:supp_simulations}, we include additional results for the simulation study. \item Finally, in Section \ref{sec:postpred}, we include two figures with the posterior predictive distributions estimated with the DP Bayesian methods for the ATUS application in the main text. \end{itemize}